ferrous-systems/rust-exercises/exercise-book/src/stm32/trustzone-nonsecure.md

 As an aside, we're using a fork of the `cortex-m` crate that adds access to some of these Nonsecure peripherals.
-So don't expect the documentation at `https://docs.rs/cortex-m` to be that helpful here.
+So don't expect the documentation at
+<https://docs.rs/cortex-m> to be that helpful here.
 You'll need to look at
 <https://github.com/rust-embedded/cortex-m/tree/jp/release-cm-and-cmrt/cortex-m>
 for the time being.

-The `bootload_ns` function needs access to the Nonsecure System Control Base peripheral, but the BSP has provided that so we can just and it over.
+The `bootload_ns` function needs access to the Nonsecure System Control Base peripheral, but the BSP has provided that so we can just hand it over.
 Feel free to "Go to Definition" and dig into what this function is doing.

 The `bootload_ns` function is also unsafe - why is that?
 What rules does the